taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_World-timeline.md

 With the orbit-based strategic advantage and military-grade firepower of the Space Consortium backing them, the World Government establishes absolute political power over the remaining planetside humans.

 Historians later come to call the years between 2076 and 2081 "The Global Water Crisis" and **THE GREAT SEPARATION**.
-Those left on Earth later came to call these years **THE BURNING OCEANS** and **"THE DESERTION"**.
+Those left on Earth later came to call these years **THE BURNING OCEANS** and **"THE SEVERING"**.

 ### 2082

-The Space Consortium begins construction on the **SPACE UNIVERSITY STATION** to host the re-establishment of Space University.
-The construction project is huge and fully employs the refugee population on the 2 space arboretums, easing the strain on the space arboretums.
-However, even more laborers are needed for the construction, so nearly 200,000 Earthers from the underground cities are conscripted to work up in orbit.
+The Space Consortium begins construction on the **SPACE UNIVERSITY STATION** and accompanying **GEMINI ARBORETUM** (which would serve as **SPACE UNIVERSITY STATION**'s farm) to host the re-establishment of Space University.
+The construction project is huge and fully employs the refugee population on the 2 space arboretums, completely easing the strain on the space arboretums.
+However, even more laborers are needed for the construction, so nearly 200,000 Earthers from the ISB Corps are assigned to work up in orbit.

-Amadou's father is part of the first cohort of Earthers conscripted to go into orbit and work on the construction of the **SPACE UNIVERSITY STATION**.
+Amadou's father is part of the first cohort of Earthers conscripted to go into orbit and work on the construction of **SPACE UNIVERSITY STATION** and **GEMINI ARBORETUM**.

 During this construction project, the Space Consortium organises incoming laborers according to categories of skilled and unskilled labour.
 Based on these distinctions, communities and loyalties grow and develop.